yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/connect-datasource.md

 Using Tyk Gateway API you will need to configure Tyk Definition correctly in order to connect a REST API data source to your query.

 All the settings will be done in `"graphql"` object of Tyk Definition JSON.
-You can check how this object looks like [here]({{< ref "/shared/api-def-graphql">}}).
-Below only the fields required for connecting a data source are shown.

 Make sure your execution mode is set as:
 ```bash